 This place was on every “must-eat pho” list in Hanoi.
 As soon as you arrive, you’ll realize how popular it is from the long queue of people waiting to have their pho.
 A Hanoi institution, Phở Gia Truyền Bát Đàn has been serving some of the city’s best pho since the 1960s.

 There are just three items on the menu here – pho chin, pho tai, and pho tai nam.
-Pho chin refers to pho with brisket, pho tai to pho with sliced beef steak, and pho tai nam to pho with beef steak and flank.
-If you want the classic example of beef pho, then go with the pho tai nam which is what I had.
+Pho chin refers to pho with fully cooked brisket.
+Pho tai refers to pho with lightly cooked meat while pho tai nam is a combination of both.
+I wanted the best of both worlds so I went with the pho tai nam.

 As described, classic pho is served with four basic ingredients – soup, noodles, meat, and fresh herbs.
 You’ll find various condiments on your table like chopped chili, chili sauce, pickled vegetables, fish sauce, and hoisin sauce so you’re free to add as much as you like.

 Phở Gia Truyền Bát Đàn loads their bowls of pho tai nam with these tender cuts of beef.
 I read that what makes their pho truly special is the broth.
 They stew beef bones for hours, resulting in a mildly sweet and clean-tasting soup.